kdrag0n/safetynet-fix/README.md

 MagiskHide is required if the device is rooted.

-Android versions 8–11 are supported. **Heavy OEM skins are not officially supported**, but they may work depending on your luck and the particular ROM in question.
+Android versions 8–12 Beta 2 are supported. **Heavy OEM skins are not officially supported**, but they may work depending on your luck and the particular ROM in question.
 Please do not report problems on such ROMs.

 ## How does it work?